danfimov/taskiq-dashboard/docs/tutorial/run_with_broker.md

 1. Run the worker:

     ```bash
-    uv run taskiq worker docs.examples.example_with_schedule_source:broker --workers 1
+    uv run taskiq worker docs.examples.example_with_broker:broker --workers 1
     ```

-2. Run the scheduler:
+2. Run the admin panel:

     ```bash
-    uv run taskiq scheduler docs.examples.example_with_schedule_source:scheduler
+    uv run python -m docs.examples.example_with_broker admin_panel
     ```

-3. Run the admin panel:
+3. Send task:

     ```bash
-    uv run python -m docs.examples.example_with_schedule_source
+    uv run python -m docs.examples.example_with_broker send_task
     ```

-After that, open your browser and navigate to `http://0.0.0.0:8000` to access the dashboard.
+After that, open your browser and navigate to `http://0.0.0.0:8000` to access the dashboard and see your task.